kmandalas/overdelivery-mgmt/README.md

 messages of the `impressions` topic and updates the `actual_spend` accordingly (by calling the budget-service via Feign).

-## Observer the in-flight VS actual spend actuation
+## Observe the in-flight VS actual spend actuation
 A single html page is used to display a "live" dual-series chart for a single advertiser.
 This mini Spring Boot web-app resides in the
 [gateway module](https://github.com/kmandalas/overdelivery-mgmt/tree/master/gateway).
 It uses web-sockets to send periodically to the client pairs of actual spend and in-flight spend for a single advertiser (for the moment the one with adGroupId: 101).